Movie Credits

 4. I contacted the Motion Picture Archives (wrong name, but

-).
+I'm going on memory).
 They were kind enough to give a cursory

 look through their records for me, but anything in depth has to